Saint Asonia: Flawed Design, Introvert/Extrovert and temporary hiatus (2019–present)

 On November 18, 2021, the band released a cover of "Blinding Lights" by The Weeknd.

-On April 19, 2022, the band teased a new single on their Twitter account with an image taken from (supposedly) the new music video, along with the lyrics "We've been drowning for far too long."
-Following the release of their latest single "Above it All", they announced an EP titled, Introvert, which was released on July 1, 2022.
-The entire EP has been released on Spotify with seven songs.
-It features of cover of The Weeknd's "Blinding Lights".
-The group announced an upcoming EP, Extrovert that is set to be released on November 18, 2022.
-In addition, the band released a single called "Wolf" to promote the EP.
-The band will also be releasing both EPs physically as Introvert/Extrovert with bonus tracks on December 9, 2022.
+On April 19, 2022, the band teased a new single on their Twitter account with an image taken from the new music video, along with the lyrics "We've been drowning for far too long."
+The group premiered the new single on May 6, 2022, titled, "Above It All".
+Along with this release, they announced an EP titled, Introvert, which was released on July 1, 2022.
+The group announced another EP, Extrovert that was released on November 18, 2022.
+In addition, the band released the lead single "Wolf".
+The band released both EPs physically as Introvert/Extrovert with bonus tracks on December 9, 2022.
+They joined Theory of a Deadman and Skillet on the Rock Resurrection tour from February to March 2023.
+A fall leg of the tour was later announced with the group re-joining them.
+The band also embarked on the Devastate Tour in May.
+In November 2023, the band released a new version of "Wolf", featuring John Cooper of Skillet.
+In December 2023, Gontier was featured on Thousand Foot Krutch's 2023 version of their single, "Let the Sparks Fly".